hanback-docs/pop_docs/docs/pop.md

 &emsp;**Definitions**
 &emsp;<code class="code_accent">OLED_SSD1306_I2C_128x32</code> : OLED device type number, if model name is 'SSD1306', select this type
 &emsp;<code class="code_accent">OLED_SH1106_I2C_128x64</code> : OLED device type number, if model name is 'SSH1106', select this type
-&emsp;<code class="code_accent">BLACK</code> : In OLED, you can use only 2 colors, One of them is black.
-Numeric value is 0
+&emsp;<code class="code_accent">BLACK</code> : In OLED, you can use only 2 colors, One of them is black, Numeric value is 0
 &emsp;<code class="code_accent">WHITE</code> : Another of them is white, Numeric value is 1

 <h5>&emsp;Methods</h5>